Drone Photography and Video of Catskills Real Estate

 Real estate agents and FSBO sellers also commission aerial photographs and videos of properties that they're selling.
 The problem is that when the seller is paying for the pictures or video, then the seller gets to decide how the video is edited and which pictures to use.
 Some sellers and agents are scrupulously honest about this.
 Others, not so much.

 If you want a more complete and objective aerial view of a Catskills property, the easiest way to get one is to commission it yourself.
-With the seller's consent, I can provide aerial video and photos of the property that seek to present a more comprehensive and candid overview of the house and grounds than most sellers or real estate agents are willing to provide.
+With the seller's consent, I can provide aerial video or photos of the property that seek to present a more comprehensive and candid overview of the house and grounds than most sellers or real estate agents are willing to provide.
 I call these missions flyovers.

 In addition to providing a more honest overview of a property, buyer-commissioned flyover videos and photographs can reduce the number of trips you have to make by eliminating properties that don't look quite so good from the air as they do in the seller's listing photos.
 They also provide a better view of the home's surroundings and grounds than sellers typically provide.